Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 III.1: What is the economic philosophy of the world government?
 How much intervention/interference does it have over the economy?
  - III.1.a: Is it a free market, planned economy, or something in between?
 		- III.1.a.a: Hayek & Friedman.
-		- III.1.a.b: Keynes & Rawls (Roosevelt's New Deal is the greatest political manifestation of this.)
+		- III.1.a.b: Keynes & Beveridge.
 		- III.1.a.c: Marx & Engels
 		- III.1.a.d: Case Study on East and West Germany, and the superiority of the West German model which is still visible.
 		- III.1.a.e: Case Study on South and North Korea, and the superiority of the South Korean model which is *literally* visible from space.